 O6.5 Physical activity and sedentary behaviour

-Physical activity (PA) is defined as any bodily movement generated by skeletal muscle that results in energy expenditure above resting levels and is often classified as light, moderate or vigorous intensity according to the energy level required (Garber 2011).
-In its broadest form, PA encompasses exercise (PA that is planned, structured and repetitive, undertaken with the aim of improving or maintaining physical fitness and for health benefits), sports, and PA done as part of daily living, work, leisure and transportation.
+Physical activity is defined as any bodily movement generated by skeletal muscle that results in energy expenditure above resting levels and is often classified as light, moderate or vigorous intensity according to the energy level required (Garber 2011).
+In its broadest form, physical activity encompasses exercise (physical activity) that is planned, structured and repetitive, undertaken with the aim of improving or maintaining physical fitness and for health benefits), sports, and physical activity done as part of daily living, work, leisure and transportation.

-It is well-established that people with COPD participate in low levels of PA during daily life.
-Data from meta-analyses indicate that, on average, people with COPD participate in 57% of the total duration of PA undertaken by healthy controls (Vorrink 2011).
-Reductions in PA commence early in the COPD disease trajectory (Waschki 2015).
-Over time, levels of PA substantially decline across all severity stages of COPD and this decline is accompanied by deterioration in lung function and health status (Waschki 2015).
-Levels of PA are reduced further during hospitalisation for an exacerbation of COPD (Pitta 2006).
-An Australian study assessed PA in 50 individuals during hospitalisation for an exacerbation of COPD, and at one and 6 weeks following discharge (Tsai 2016).
-Although there was a significant improvement in PA at one week following discharge when compared to activity levels during admission, the level of PA at 6 weeks post-discharge showed no further significant improvement (Tsai 2016).
+It is well-established that people with COPD participate in low levels of physical activity during daily life.
+Data from meta-analyses indicate that, on average, people with COPD participate in 57% of the total duration of physical activity undertaken by healthy controls (Vorrink 2011).
+Reductions in physical activity commence early in the COPD disease trajectory (Waschki 2015).
+Over time, levels of physical activity substantially decline across all severity stages of COPD and this decline is accompanied by deterioration in lung function and health status (Waschki 2015).
+Levels of physical activity are reduced further during hospitalisation for an exacerbation of COPD (Pitta 2006).
+An Australian study assessed physical activity in 50 individuals during hospitalisation for an exacerbation of COPD, and at 1 and 6 weeks following discharge (Tsai 2016).
+Although there was a significant improvement in physical activity at one week following discharge when compared to activity levels during admission, the level of physical activity at 6 weeks post-discharge showed no further significant improvement (Tsai 2016).

-Low levels of PA are associated with increased mortality and exacerbations in people with COPD (Gimeno-Santos 2014) [evidence level I].
-In one cohort study of 341 patients hospitalised for the first time with a COPD exacerbation, regular PA was related to a higher DLCO, expiratory muscle strength, exercise capacity (6MWD and VO2 peak) as well as to lower levels of systemic inflammation, after adjusting for confounders (Garcia-Aymerich 2009) [evidence level III-2].
-In a population-based sample of 2,386 individuals with COPD who were followed for a mean of 12 years, those who performed some level of regular PA had a significantly lower risk of COPD admissions or mortality than sedentary individuals (Garcia-Aymerich 2006) [evidence level III-2].
+Low levels of physical activity are associated with increased mortality and exacerbations in people with COPD (Gimeno-Santos 2014) [evidence level I].
+In one cohort study of 341 patients hospitalised for the first time with a COPD exacerbation, regular physical activity was related to a higher diffusing capacity of lung for carbon monoxide (DLCO) test, expiratory muscle strength, exercise capacity (6-minute walk distance (6MWD) and VO2 peak) as well as to lower levels of systemic inflammation, after adjusting for confounders (Garcia-Aymerich 2009) [evidence level III-2].
+In a population-based sample of 2,386 individuals with COPD who were followed for a mean of 12 years, those who performed some level of regular physical activity had a significantly lower risk of COPD admissions or mortality than sedentary individuals (Garcia-Aymerich 2006) [evidence level III-2].

-In addition to low levels of PA, there is growing recognition that people with COPD spend a large proportion of their waking hours in sedentary behaviours, (Hunt 2014) defined as those behaviours which are undertaken in a sitting or reclined posture and have low energy requirements (e.g. watching television, reading, playing cards, sitting at a computer) (Sedentary Behaviour Research 2012).
+In addition to low levels of physical activity, there is growing recognition that people with COPD spend a large proportion of their waking hours in sedentary behaviours.
+Hunt et al (Hunt 2014) defined as those behaviours which are undertaken in a sitting or reclined posture and have low energy requirements (e.g. watching television, reading, playing cards, sitting at a computer) (Sedentary Behaviour Research 2012).
 People with COPD who accumulate the greatest sedentary time during daily life are more likely to live with someone else and be characterised by more frequent exacerbations, lower exercise capacity, long-term oxygen use, lower motivation for exercise, and the presence of physical comorbidities such as obesity, musculoskeletal or neurological conditions (Hartman 2013, McNamara 2014).

 Given that people with COPD accumulate large amounts of sedentary time and this may have deleterious health consequences, reducing sedentary time would seem to be an appropriate lifestyle goal in this population.
-Compared with the goal of increasing PA, particularly moderate or vigorous intensity PA, the goal of reducing sedentary time by increasing light intensity PA is likely to be more feasible in those with marked reductions in exercise capacity who are limited by dyspnoea during activities of daily living (Cavalheri 2016, Hill 2015).
-Of note, in people with COPD, greater participation in light intensity PA, such as slow walking, has been reported to reduce the risk of respiratory-related hospitalisations (Donaire-Gonzalez 2015).
+Compared with the goal of increasing physical activity, particularly moderate or vigorous intensity physical activity, the goal of reducing sedentary time by increasing light intensity physical activity is likely to be more feasible in those with marked reductions in exercise capacity who are limited by dyspnoea during activities of daily living (Cavalheri 2016, Hill 2015).
+Of note, in people with COPD, greater participation in light intensity physical activity, such as slow walking, has been reported to reduce the risk of respiratory-related hospitalisations (Donaire-Gonzalez 2015).
 There is a need to identify approaches that are effective at reducing sedentary time in people with COPD, and most importantly, whether any reduction in sedentary time impacts health outcomes in this population.